Next offering: August 29th - September 3rd, 2021

 Cost and Registration

-Please note that due to global travel restrictions related to COVID-19, the coures will be online and live-stream for 2020.
+Please note that due to global travel restrictions related to COVID-19, the 2021 course offering will likely be online and live-stream.

 We will offer the class over Zoom.
-As such, the regular tuition is greatly reduced for this one-time offering.
 Enrollment is limited and is on a first come, first serve basis.
 While most students come from across Europe, we welcome participants from across the globe—for learning, networking and career development.
-The course will run mainly during normal UK business hours (for those considering participation from outsied of Europe).
+The course will run mainly during normal UK business hours (for those considering participation from outside of Europe).

 A final note that the course will run mainly in the afternoons United Kingdom time, which is UTC +1 (for those considering participation from outside of Europe—to enable North American participation given the time zone difference.
 Check your time difference (below)